Faster Fact Checking, Part 3: Crisis and Public Safety Reporting

 This is the third in a series about online resources for faster fact checking.
 Catch up on our posts about verifying data and social media tools, and best practices.

 On one side of the breaking news spectrum lies major company announcements, the unveiling of the latest gadget, and births and deaths of public figures.
-On the other side, unfortunately, you have breaking news involving emergencies and catastrophe.
+On the other side, unfortunately, you have breaking news involving emergencies and catastrophes.

 In the latter case, it’s essential for public safety to stay informed about what’s going on.
 Because of this, there’s a specific set of online tools to help journalists understand and report what’s happening from minute to minute.

-During a breaking incident, many journalists turn to police and emergency scanners as a way to monitor first response.
+During a breaking incident, many journalists turn to police and emergency scanners as a way to monitor the first response.